Tweety-Lab/TweetyLang/README.md

 AwesomeMethod
 ```

+### TweetyLang.Compiler
+The compiler takes the AST from the previous parser stage and runs semantic checks on it, making sure the language rules are put into place.

 ### TweetyLang.Emitter
-The Emitter takes the AST from the previous parser stage and emits [Intermediate Representation](https://en.wikipedia.org/wiki/Intermediate_representation) (IR) from it.
+The Emitter takes the Compilation Object from compilation and emits [Intermediate Representation](https://en.wikipedia.org/wiki/Intermediate_representation) (IR) from it.
 TweetyLang uses LLVM IR, which allows for optimizations and targeting multiple hardware architectures (including the web!).

 ### TweetyLang (CLI)
 This is the main program that brings together all the other components to compile TweetyLang code.
 It provides a command-line interface for building TweetyLang projects.